Tummy Tuck (abdominoplasty)

 The initial surgical dressing may be removed during the first follow-up visit, and replaced with a supportive abdominal garment called a binder.
 The gentle compression of this garment inhibits fluid accumulation and also supports comfort.

 Comprehensive post-surgical instructions are provided to our patients prior to surgery.
-If you have any questions regarding abdominoplasty recovery, call 513-985-0850.

 How long do results last from a tummy tuck?

 Results from a tummy tuck can last indefinitely with healthy lifestyle habits.
 Slight weight gain should not negate the muscle-tightening that is achieved with abdominoplasty.
 However, significant weight gain and pregnancy could cause the muscles along the abdominal wall to stretch so extensively that they once again become lax.

 What are the risks involved with a tummy tuck?

 Abdominoplasty is performed under general anesthesia, after a thorough consultation and physical exam is performed prior to surgery to asses your suitability for the procedure.